-Costs lawyers are specialist legal professionals who work in the law and practice of legal costs
+Costs lawyers are regulated legal professionals who specialise in law relating to legal costs

-The work can be varied, and costs lawyers are increasingly more involved in cases from the start, advising on solicitor client retainers and cost estimates or budgeting.
+Costs lawyers are increasingly involved earlier in the litigation process, advising on solicitor-client retainers, cost estimates, and costs budgeting.
 You may manage a claim through to final settlement and at the conclusion of proceedings deal with costs assessments.

 You'll need to have knowledge of all areas of legal practice to work as a costs lawyer.
 The facts and procedure followed in each case will be different, which will allow you to use and develop different skills and build your legal knowledge.